simonhearne/webperfninja/_posts/2018-06-27-leaddev-day-1.md

 Not taking a decision is a decision in itself.

 Give feedback as soon as possible, with a balance of positive and constructive feedback.
 Always ask for feedback in return.

+## Alexandra Hill - The art of giving and receiving code reviews gracefully (⚡️ talk)

+Code reviews are a key factor in improving:

+ - functionality
+ - readability
+ - meaintainability
+ - scalability

+But, they can be a big cause of conflict.

+Low impact issues can be automated away.

+Dual concerns model for conflict resolution.

+Solutions to improve code reviews:

+1) Pair program
+2) Discsuss tasks prior to implementation
+3) Don't silo codebases
+4) Ensure that everyone reviews and everyone is reviewed

+Reviewers can raise by a grade or two.

+Use 'we' instead of 'you'.
+Ask questions instead of making statements.
+Don't make demands of people or use challenging language.

+Don't forget to give positive feedback.

+## Pia Nilsson - Growing teams to continuously deliver

+@pia_nilsson

+Increasing flow in the back-end continuous delivery squad:

+1) WIP limits to increase focus, but also increased stress as engineers focussed on finishing tasks, even when delays were out of their control.
+2) TDD & DDD
+3) Pairing & Mob programming

+"Yes, and" - never say "No" or "but".

+Non-violent communication method.

+Objectives and key results (OKR).

+Despicable design.
+Define the worst possible experience.

+## Menno van Slooten - How I learned to stop worrying and love meetings

+@mennovanslooten

+> Becoming a lead: the subtle art of not making a difference.

+1) Let go of programming - chasing your old job prevents you from seeing the value in what you _are_ doing
+2) If you attend a meeting your developers don't have to, so they can focus on what they love to do
+3) Learn to love interruptions - they are opportunities to help people

+How do you say no??

+## Jenny Duckett - Building sustainable teams to handle uncertainty

+@jenny_duckett

+Have a single clear goal for your team, reiterate it constantly.
+Use it to add context to tasks.